Pork plants in a USDA test program had higher contamination rates than traditional plants

 Food and Water Watch filed one of the lawsuits last year with two other nonprofits, Center for Food Safety and Humane Farming Association.
 The lawsuit was amended Thursday to include the new data.

-Under Trump, USD defended its efforts to transfer more control of food safety oversight to the pork industry.
+Under Trump, the USDA defended its efforts to transfer more control of food safety oversight to the pork industry.
 Officials there said federal inspectors spend less time assessing the quality of the pork with the new system, which gives them more time to look for disease and contamination.
 Foodborne illnesses, they said, typically come from microscopic pathogens that are best detected through testing.

 The North American Meat Institute, a trade group for the industry, said in a statement that the higher citation rates in the test plants does not necessarily mean more pork is being contaminated.
-The new system requires that USDA inspectors perform at least twice as many inspection tasks off the slaughter line — sometimes referred to as spot checks — than they do in traditional plants.
-This is likely the cause for the higher rate of citations, said spokeswoman Sarah Little.
+The new system requires that USDA inspectors perform at least twice as many inspection tasks off the slaughter line — sometimes referred to as spot checks — as they do in traditional plants.
+This is probably the cause for the higher rate of citations, said spokeswoman Sarah Little.

-However, Corrigan said the rates account for this, since they were calculated by looking at the number of violations per spot check.
+However, Corrigan said the rates account for this, because they were calculated by looking at the number of violations per spot check.
 “The rate per spot check nearly doubled,” he said.
 Corrigan said that means that plant employees on the slaughter line — where USDA inspectors once worked — are failing to remove the contamination before it reaches the end of the slaughter line.

 Little countered by saying the offline inspections can often include the evaluation of more hog carcasses than the traditional plants do.